-- An auto-shutoff feature so you don’t have to worry about leaving it on.
+- An auto-shutoff feature so you don’t have to worry about forgetting to turn it off.

-There are a few things that this one does not have that most EasyPresses do:
+There are a few things features the Mini doesn’t have that most EasyPresses do:

 - The Cricut mini iron does not have a timer.
 You will need another device for timing.